cosent/cultact.subsite/README.rst

 subsite_show: all subsites in which this content should be shown

 This allows you to query for:
-1) all content for which this is the "home" subsite
+1) all content for which this is the "home" subsite (or not)
-2) all content for which this is not the "home" subsite
+2) all content that should be shown in this subsite (or not)
-3) all content that should be shown in this subsite
+3) all content from other subsites syndicated to this subsite

-4) all content that is usually not shown in this subsite
+Note that typically 2) will be a superset of 1).

-Note that typically 3) will be a superset of 1).
+Genericsetup registry records are created to enable using these indexes as criteria on Collections.

 Credits